francisdavey/open-data/handout.md

 different things.
 For the ODI and for the purposes of today’s talk, “open” follows the Open Definition:

-A piece of data or content is open if anyone is free to use, reuse, and redistribute it — subject only, at most, to the requirement to attribute and/or share-alike.”[^17]
+> "A piece of data or content is open if anyone is free to use, reuse, and
+> redistribute it — subject only, at most, to the requirement to attribute
+> and/or share-alike.”[^17]

 ### Share-alike / viral licensing